-ICONS INSPIRE is a monthly digital portrait and one-on-one interview with a groundbreaking choreographer.
+ICONS INSPIRE is a monthly digital portrait and a one-on-one interview with a groundbreaking choreographer.
 Get the insider point of view on an important dancemaker creative process, background and training to inspire, provoke and challenge your intellectual repertoire.

 ICONS NEXT STEP is updated monthly with national and international listings featuring the latest choreographic residencies, creative opportunities, world premieres, events, trends, new books, movies, videos, and choreographic topics.

 - Rachel T. - When I'm working, I'm most inspired by my dancers.
 My choreography doesn't take shape until I'm in the studio with my dancers.
 Watching them perform a new phrase or discussing a concept with them inspires me to expand the idea in directions that I couldn't have come up with on my own.

 - Briana S. - There isn't a specific person that inspires me but I'm inspired by the human spirit and how it manifests into physical creation.
 Why?
 Because it forms our sense of reality, and how we express and connect.